CHIP-SPV/chipStar-Spack/README.md

 5. Use the installed software.
 There are several ways you might update your environment to use the software, including:

-* `spack load chip-spv`
+* `spack load chipstar`
 * Activating the environment that you used to build the software
-* If your Spack configuration is such that it can generate module files and module files have been generated for the software you built via this environment, `module load chip-spv`
+* If your Spack configuration is such that it can generate module files and module files have been generated for the software you built via this environment, `module load chipstar`

-Note that you may need to modify your environment to be able to run programs produced using CHIP-SPV and the H4I libraries built using this Spack repository.
+Note that you may need to modify your environment to be able to run programs produced using chipStar and the H4I libraries built using this Spack repository.
 For instance, on some systems, one must load the `intel_compute_runtime` module before being able to run programs that use the Intel Level Zero runtime.